Unattended cooking is being blamed for a fire that caused more than $400,000 damage and displaced a couple from their Edmonds home on Nov. 18.

-A resident at the Taluswood Apartments in the 4300 block of 236th St. SW reported the fire at 8:19 a.m.
-Flames were coming from three apartments in a three-story, 24-unit building when firefighters arrived, said Leslie Hynes, public information officer for Snohomish County Fire District 1, which provides fire and emergency medical service in the City of Mountlake Terrace.
+“Much of the house was engulfed in flames when the first firefighters arrived,” said Leslie Hynes, public information officer for Snohomish County Fire District 1, which provides fire service in the City of Edmonds.

 Firefighters from Fire District 1 and Lynnwood responded.
 They had the bulk of the fire knocked down in about 15 minutes.
 Firefighters remained at the house until around 2:15 p.m. to deal with hot spots.